Day trading: Scalping

 Scalping was originally referred to as spread trading.
 Scalping is a trading style where small price gaps created by the bid–ask spread are exploited by the speculator.
 It normally involves establishing and liquidating a position quickly, usually within minutes or even seconds.

 Scalping highly liquid instruments for off-the-floor day traders involves taking quick profits while minimizing risk (loss exposure).
 It applies technical analysis concepts such as over/under-bought, support and resistance zones as well as trendline, trading channel to enter the market at key points and take quick profits from small moves.
 The basic idea of scalping is to exploit the inefficiency of the market when volatility increases and the trading range expands.
 Scalpers also use the 'fade' technique, when stock values suddenly rise, they short sell securities that seem overvalued.

 Rebate trading

 Rebate trading is an equity trading style that uses ECN rebates as a primary source of profit and revenue.
 Most ECNs charge commissions to customers who want to have their orders filled immediately at the best prices available, but the ECNs pay commissions to buyers or sellers who "add liquidity" by placing limit orders that create "market-making" in a security.
 Rebate traders seek to make money from these rebates and will usually maximize their returns by trading low priced, high volume stocks.
 This enables them to trade more shares and contribute more liquidity with a set amount of capital, while limiting the risk that they will not be able to exit a position in the stock.

+Trading the news

+Trading the news is a technique for trading equities, currencies, and other financial instruments in the financial markets based on news sources.